zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 (Possibly the researcher had an opinion and did a one-sided test.)<br>
 • Without a reason to believe one direction or another, it was most reasonable to simply test whether there is difference.<br>
 2. How would one choose a cut-off value?<br>
-• When making a decision to DO something, there are always two possible errors that can be made, with different consequences.
+• When making a decision to DO something, there are always two possible errors that can be made, with different consequences.<br>
 • Error: Reject Ho when Ho true.
-(Called a Type I error.)
+(Called a Type I error.)<br>
 • Error: Fail to reject Ho when Ha is true.
-(Called a Type II error.)
+(Called a Type II error.)<br>
-• There is a “trade-off” between making the two possible types of error.
+• There is a “trade-off” between making the two possible types of error.<br>
-• The appropriate way to choose a cut-off value is for the person who will eventually make the decision to make a judgment about how to balance the negative impact of the consequences of each type of error.
+• The appropriate way to choose a cut-off value is for the person who will eventually make the decision to make a judgment about how to balance the negative impact of the consequences of each type of error.<br>
-• In a given field, there may be a customary cut-off level used, based on judgment of many people about the relative “cost” of the consequences.
+• In a given field, there may be a customary cut-off level used, based on judgment of many people about the relative “cost” of the consequences.<br>
-• This “cut-off” value for the p-value is called the “significance level.”
+• This “cut-off” value for the p-value is called the “significance level.”<br>
 3. Why did I choose this randomization method?
-• First, in most situations any of the three methods will give similar results.
+• First, in most situations any of the three methods will give similar results.<br>
-• Having a choice mainly illustrates that there is not just one way to do it.
+• Having a choice mainly illustrates that there is not just one way to do it.<br>
-• Here, I chose this method because, if the “treatment” (light exposure) changes not only the mean but the variability in weight gain, this method preserves the different variability in the different groups.
+• Here, I chose this method because, if the “treatment” (light exposure) changes not only the mean but the variability in weight gain, this method preserves the different variability in the different groups.<br>